What a twist cell experiment tells about a quartic twist theory for chromonics: Conclusion

 \section{Conclusion}

 A quartic twist theory for chromonic liquid crystals is applied to a $\pi/2$ twist cell.
-Like the classical quadratic theory, it predicts a linear twist within the cell, with a total twist angle related to both the anchoring strength $W_0$ at the bounding substrates and the new phenomenological length $a$.
+Like the classical quadratic theory, it predicts a linear twist within the cell, with a total twist angle related to both the anchoring strength $W_0$ at the bounding substrates and a new phenomenological length $a$.

-Reinterpreting a recent experiment, we showed that the quartic twist theory affords a better representation of the data compared to the classical quadratic theory and estimates an anchoring strength approximately four times larger.
-The phenomenological length $a$ estimated here for DSCG turned out approximately six times smaller than the value estimated in \cite{paparini:elastic} for SSY.
+Reinterpreting two recent experiments, we showed that the quartic twist theory affords a better representation of the data compared to the classical quadratic theory and estimates an anchoring strength $W_0$ approximately four times larger in one case, and nearly equal in the other. \nigh{The phenomenological length $a$ estimated here for DSCG turned out to be closer to the value estimated in \cite{paparini:elastic} for SSY ($a\approx6.4\,\mu\mathrm{m}$) than to that estimated in \cite{ciuchi:inversion} for SSY ($a$ ranging from $33\,\mu\mathrm{m}$ to $54\,\mu\mathrm{m}$ in different physical conditions).
+Such a wide range of values for $a$ is not yet understood, as we still lack a microscopic model to describe the origin and nature of this phenomenological parameter.}

-We are aware that a systematic collection of data would be required to achieve a sound experimental determination of theses physical parameters for different materials and varying concentration and temperature.
+We are aware that a systematic collection of data would be required to achieve a sound experimental determination of both $W_0$ and $a$ for different materials and varying concentration and temperature.
 We hope that such an endeavour could be undertaken in the future; this paper has only shown what is perhaps one way to go.